qcif-training/2020-06-01-QCIF-R/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on and can be joined to a wireless network.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <strong>Requirements:</strong> Participants must provide their own computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) and have access to a stable internet connection sufficient for videoconferencing.
+They should have a few specific software packages installed (listed <a href="#setup">below</a>).</p>
 </p>

 {% comment %}